Toufool/AutoSplit/README.md

 ### Custom Split Image Settings
 - Each split image can have different thresholds, pause times, and can be flagged.
 - These settings are handled in the image's filename.
 - Custom thresholds are place between parenthesis `()` in the filename and the custom thresholds checkbox must be checked.
+All images must have a custom threshold if the box is checked
 - Custom pause times are placed between square brackets `[]` in the filename and the custom pause times checkbox must be checked.
+All images must have a custom threshold if the box is checked.
 - Flags are placed between curly brackets `{}` in the filename.
 Current available flags:
   - {d} dummy split.
-When matched, it moves to the next image without hitting your split hokey
+When matched, it moves to the next image without hitting your split hokey.
 - Filename example: `001_SplitName_(0.9)_[10].png` is a split image with a threshold of 0.9 and a pause time of 10 seconds.

 ### Timer Global Hotkeys